PaV1nShAj1/PaV1nShAj1/DNS Attacks_Phishing_TypoSquatting.md

 ### IP Infringement
 Intellectual property (IP) infringement is the unauthorized use of a protected intellectual property right, such as a trademark, patent, copyright, industrial design, plant breeder’s right, or trade secret.
 Although intellectual-property infringement can be unintentional, it still unacceptable under the eyes of the law.
 The most common examples of intellectual property disputes include using another person’s words, images, or logo without the property owner’s permission
+## Typosquatting
+Typosquatting is when someone registers a domain name that is an intentionally misspelled version of another popular website.
+While many misspelled URLs won’t work or will redirect you, some of these fake websites that look real might be a source of malware, and visiting them could even lead to identity theft.
+Threat actors create and register domains similar to popular websites but with common typographical errors to exploit unsuspecting users who mistype URLs.
+The technique is similar to lookalike domains.
+But unlike lookalike domains in which attackers register domains that look confusingly similar to those of trusted brands typosquatting tries to cash in on users’ clumsiness with their keyboard.
 ### Phishing
 Phishing is a common type of cyber-attack that targets individuals through email, text messages, phone calls, and other forms of communication.
 A phishing attack aims to trick the recipient into falling for the attacker’s desired action, such as revealing financial information, system login credentials, or other sensitive information.
 As a popular form of social engineering, phishing involves psychological manipulation and deception whereby threat actors masquerade as reputable entities to mislead users into performing specific actions.
 These actions often involve clicking links to fake websites, downloading and installing malicious files, and divulging private information, like bank account numbers or credit card information.